networkteam/Networkteam.Neos.Shariff/README.md

 Configuration:
 --------------

-Include the routing from the package to enable shariff to communicate to the server to fetch the counts.

-    Routes.yaml
+Include the package routes in your *global* `Routes.yaml` for fetching the counts via AJAX:

     -
       name: 'NetworkteamNeosShariff'
       uriPattern: 'shariff/<NetworkteamNeosShariffSubroutes>'